 The cost of uniform should not prevent a family from applying for a place in our school nor prevent a child from attending.
-The use of branded items within the School Uniform Policy has been kept to a minimum.

 Second hand uniform items are available on request from the school.
-The school will accept donations of second hand uniform providing these are clean and in excellent repair.
-Parents wishing to donate uniform should contact the school office.
+The school will accept donations of second-hand uniform providing these are clean and in excellent repair.
+Parents wishing to donate uniform should contact their child's teacher or year leader.
 The school recognises that second hand uniform extends the life of garments, reducing the environmental impact of uniform.